tradle/why-hypercore/FAQ.md

 Use cases for embedded replicated streaming DB are plentiful.
 Need help with this.

-#### Only one Hyperbee per Hypercore?
+#### How does Hyperbee relate to Hypercore?

+Hyperbee uses Hypercore as an underlying storage and a replication mechanism.
+The cool thing is that one replication stream [can carry many Hypercores](https://discordapp.com/channels/709519409932140575/709519410557222964/755415844808556594), which can carry Hyperbees, Hypertries, and Hyperdrives.

-Yes.
-But one replication stream [can carry many Hypercores](https://discordapp.com/channels/709519409932140575/709519410557222964/755415844808556594).
-Use Corestore to manage multiple hypercore feeds, with permissions.
+To manage multiple hypercore feeds, with permissions, use the corestore.

 #### What are the limitations on consistency?

-Need help with this.
-While it is eventual consistency today, can higher guarantees be provided?
+This is a trick question :-) Hyperbee, like any other Hypercore-based data structure is single-writer.
+That means when it is replicated, it is replicated as-is, and eventually reaches the same state.

 #### Can it serve as LevelDB replacement?

 Yep.
 Needs to be wrapped into [Hyperbeedown](https://github.com/andrewosh/hyperbeedown) and fed into [LevelUP](https://github.com/Level/levelup).

-This is awesome as there are many databases that work on top of the API used by LevelDB.
+This is awesome as there are many databases that work on top of the LevelUP API exposed by LevelDB.

+#### What proves the scalability of Hyperbee?

+Hyperbee is still in Alpha, but perhaps we can stress-test it on loading the whole of the Ethereum blockchain and indexing it in different ways.
+This Hyperbee could provide a valuable service to the community.
+We could even put its snapshots in S3 and let it be streamed.
+Note that Google BigTable [provides this service](https://cloud.google.com/blog/products/data-analytics/introducing-six-new-cryptocurrencies-in-bigquery-public-datasets-and-how-to-analyze-them).

 ### Hyperswarm